learnk8s/learnk8s.io/src/custom-authentication/content.md

 _Let's test if you can access the LDAP directory from your local machine._

-To do so, you can use the `ldapsearch` command-line tool which allows making [LDAP Search](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Search_and_Compare) requests to an LDAP directory.
+To interact with LDAP directories, you can use the `ldapsearch` tool which allows making [LDAP Search](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Search_and_Compare) requests.

 If you're on macOS, then `ldapsearch` should be already installed — if you're on Linux, you can install it with: